shrivastava-prateek/angularjs-es6-webpack/README.md

 ~~Testing framework used: Karma with Mocha, Chai~~ *In Progress*

-Webpack is an interesting bundler, reduces complexity and have a good documentation with all the configuration required for most of the production ready apps.
+Webpack is an interesting bundler, reduces complexity and has a good documentation with all the configuration required for, most of the production ready apps.

 **This project demonstrates:**
 - AngularJS with Webpack